-Yarrah feed contains organic turkey and organic chicken meat.
-As well as having an organic quality mark, as a producer we consider it important to see for ourselves that the meat we process in our feed does actually come from organic turkeys and chickens, and that such animals had in fact a good life.
+Yarrah products contain organic turkey and organic chicken meat.
+As well as having an organic quality mark, as a producer we consider it important to see for ourselves that the meat we process in our products does actually come from organic turkeys and chickens, and that such animals had in fact a good life.
 For that reason, Quality Manager Arthur visited a German turkey and chicken farm, as well as a processing plant for organic turkeys, in early September.

 Chicken in dog and cat food

 Yarrah is using a fair amount of chicken in its products; more than any other types of meat.
 Chicken is a more sustainable choice than, for example, beef.
 Approximately three kilograms of feed is required to produce one kg of chicken, while on average 5 to 6 kg is required to produce one kg of beef (this does not apply to animals that are entirely fed on grass, like the ones that Yarrah imports from Uruguay).
 Dogs and cats love chicken meat.
 This, on top of the high quality of other ingredients in our products, guarantees the good acceptance.